-The Sashiko Thread we carry has the unique twist.
-Most of our Sashiko threads consists of 4 thin embroidery floss, and they are twisted in a very unique way.
+The Sashiko Thread we carry has a unique twist.
+Most of our Sashiko threads consist of 4 thin embroidery floss, and they are twisted in a very unique way.
 This twist makes it thread as the Sashiko Thread, and it is the reason why Sashiko thread can make beautiful Sashiko stitches.

-In the market, you may find the similar thread/yarn with the similar thickness.
+In the market, you may find a similar thread/yarn with a similar thickness.
 I have read some articles talking about the alternative of Sashiko Thread.
 Please do not misunderstand that I am NOT saying the alternative is bad or wrong.
 Based on the type of project, I use the non-Sashiko Thread to maximize the purpose.
 What I would like to share is the background story of why Sashiko Threads have been used by so many Sashiko practitioners.

 Thread as a method to strengthen the fabric

-As you may have learned in this website, Sashiko original has (had) a goal to achieve: to strengthen or to mend the fabric.
+As you may have learned on this website, Sashiko original has (had) a goal to achieve: to strengthen or to mend the fabric.

 Usually, the sewing thread is used to “patch” or “connect” 2 or more fabric together.
 In order to make a dress, the seamstress needs to sew the patterned fabrics together to form the dress.
 The threads have to be strong enough to hold them together.
 The black plus size homecoming dresses are very high quality.
 Therefore, the regular sewing threads have a very tight twist.
-Regardless of the thickness, most of the non-Sashiko thread has the tight twist to serve its purpose.
+Regardless of the thickness, most of the non-Sashiko thread has a tight twist to serve its purpose.

 The main purpose of Sashiko Thread is NOT to patch or connect the fabric.
 It is to make the fabric stronger.
 In other words, the Japanese wanted Sashiko Thread to be the part of fabric eventually.
-Therefore, Sashiko thread has uniquely designed “soft” twist.
+Therefore, Sashiko thread has a uniquely designed “soft” twist.
 By this unique twist, the thread becomes part of the fabric over time, and therefore the fabric gets stronger before the Sashiko Stitching.

 It is not about good or bad.